On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing torsion divisors with

-Next, we lifted the coefficients back to $\mathbb{Q}(\sqrt{-7})$ in \texttt{3H-Torsion.nb} through the following procedure.
-We obtained several points on the last two curves.
-Suppose one of them is $x = [x_0: ...: x_9]$.
+For each of the last two cuts modulo $11$, our goal was to keep lifting the coefficients $a_i$ modulo higher and higher powers of $11$ while keeping the corresponding curves singular, in the appropriate sense.
+More precisely, we made sure that the curves were at least singular at enough points to ensure unique lifting.
+To begin with, we obtained several points on the last two curves.
+The curves had a tangent space of dimension two at each of these points, and our goal was to keep lifting the coefficients to powers of $11$ while keeping these points singular, by simultaneously lifting tangent vectors.
+Specifically, suppose one of the points is $x = [x_0: ...: x_9]$.
 We can set without loss of generality $x_0 = 1$.
-Then we consider 2 tangent vectors of the form $v = (v_0, v_1, ..., v_9)$.
-We set similarly $v_0 = 0$, and then $v_1 = 1, v_2 = 0$ for one and $v_1 = 0, v_2 = 1$ for the other to make them orthogonal.
-Then we needed to make sure the tangent vectors stay in the $T_x \FPP$, so we substituted in $x_i + v_i t$'s for $U_i$'s for each of the 84 equations and the linear curve we obtained, and solved for conditions such that the coefficient of $t$ is zero, which means that the vector is orthogonal to the gradient of all these equations.
+Then we consider 2 tangent vectors to the curve of the form $v = (v_0, v_1, ..., v_9)$.
+We set similarly $v_0 = 0$, and then $v_1 = 1, v_2 = 0$ for one and $v_1 = 0, v_2 = 1$ for the other to make them linearly independent (we were somewhat lucky that we were able to do it, otherwise the code would have been a bit more complicated).
+To get the tangent vectors in $T_x \FPP$, we substituted in $x_i + v_i t$'s for $U_i$'s for each of the 84 equations and the linear cut we obtained, and solved for conditions such that the coefficient of $t$ is zero, which means that the vector is orthogonal to the gradient of all these equations.
+We then lifted the coefficients to modulo ${11^2}$ as follows.
+We substituted $\sqrt{-7}$ with the appropriate value modulo $11^2$, and adjusted the linear cuts by adding $11(a_1'(U_1+U_2+U_3) + a_2'(U_4+U_5+U_6) + a_3'(U_7 + U_8 + U_9))$, for some unknown $(a_1', a_2', a_3')$, which ensures that it agrees with the original cuts$\mod{11}$, and similarly the points on these cuts and the tangent vectors at these points.
+Then we solved for the same equations modulo $11$ to obtain the unknown coefficients $a_i$ modulo $11^2$.